spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 template: concept-topic-template
 ---

-A *merchant* is a seller of goods or services, either a business or a private person working in the Marketplace environment.
+*Merchant* is a seller of goods or services, either a business or a private person working in the Marketplace environment.
 Merchants manage their business in the *Merchant Portal*.
-The Merchant Portal lets merchants upload and manage merchant products and [offers](/docs/marketplace/user/features/{{page.version}}/marketplace-product-offer-feature-overview.html), define prices and stock, fulfill orders, and edit merchant profile information.
-Merchants can have employees who can access the Merchant Portal and perform actions on the merchant's behalf there.
-These employees are referred to as *[merchant users](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/merchant-users-overview.html)*.
+The *Merchant Portal* allows merchants to upload and manage merchant products and [offers](/docs/marketplace/user/features/{{page.version}}/marketplace-product-offer-feature-overview.html), define prices and stock, fulfill orders, and edit merchant profile information.
+Merchant can have employees who can access the Merchant Portal and perform actions on the merchant's behalf there.
+These employees are referred to as [*merchant users*](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/merchant-users-overview.html).

-A merchant is the core entity of the Spryker Marketplace and the second main entity after customers since the Marketplace connects buying customers and selling customers.
+Merchant is the core entity of the Spryker Marketplace and the second main entity after customers since the Marketplace connects the buying customers and the selling customers.
-Every merchant in the Spryker Marketplace has a unique identifier in the system called *merchant SKU*.
+Every merchant in the Spryker Marketplace has a unique identifier in the system called *Merchant SKU*.
 You can [create merchants in the Back Office](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#creating-merchants) or [import merchants](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant.csv.html).

 {% info_block infoBox "Note" %}